ResonantGeoData/RD-WATCH/DEVELOPMENT.md

                --sequestered_id KR_R001 \
                --db_conn_str postgresql+psycopg2://scoring:secretkey@localhost:5433/scoring
 ```
+- the rm_dir and sm_dir shgould be your test annotaitons.
+- gt annotations can be retrieved from the [Annotation Repo](https://smartgitlab.com/TE/annotations)
 - be sure to set the val_num and eval_run_num and remember them when ingesting data into RGD.
 The region, eval_num, eval_run_num and performer are used to connect data loaded in RGD to the scoring data.